The-Youssef-Nasr-Company/Youssef-Land/CONTRIBUTING.md

 # Contributing Guidelines

 We appreciate contributing without curse words.
-And we don't appreciate contribting with curse words.
+And we don't appreciate contributing with curse words.